Enjoying our puzzle hints?

 Definition: the edge or border of something

-Why it's tricky: can also refer to a type of garment
+Why it's tricky: can also refer to a type of clothing

 TOUCH